CSRG-Group/dcs-notes.github.io/_CS139/Theory12.md

 4. It can take some time for any changes to propagate

 ## Securing the Server
-As a minumun allways
+As a minimum always
 * Install `fail2ban` blocks ssh users form an IP for failed logins
 * Configure the firewall to only accept SSH and HTTP(s) traffic
 * Modify SSH to only accept key based logins from non designated IPs

 ## Maintenance
-* keep an eye ont he server
+* Keep an eye on the server
 * Need to install monitoring Software to alert you to issues
 * Check logs on a daily basis
-    * setup an email script
+    * Setup an email script
 * Monitor usage to ensure everyone can use the site